microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>

-1. Return to the **Advanced Data Security** blade for the `TailspinToys` Managed database and then select the **Vulnerability Assessment** tile.
+1. Return to the **Advanced Data Security** blade for the `TailspinToys` Managed database and then select the **Vulnerability Assessment** tile:

     ![The Vulnerability tile is displayed.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/ads-vulnerability-assessment-tile.png?raw=true "Advanced Data Security")

-2. On the Vulnerability Assessment blade, select **Scan** on the toolbar.
+2. On the *Vulnerability Assessment* blade, select **Scan** on the toolbar:

     ![Vulnerability assessment scan button.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/vulnerability-assessment-scan.png?raw=true "Scan")

-3. When the scan completes, you will see a dashboard, displaying the number of failing checks, passing checks, and a breakdown of the risk summary by severity level.
+3. When the scan completes, you will see a dashboard, displaying the number of failing checks, passing checks, and a breakdown of the risk summary by severity level:

     ![The Vulnerability Assessment dashboard is displayed.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/sql-mi-vulnerability-assessment-dashboard.png?raw=true "Vulnerability Assessment dashboard")

     >**Note**: Scans are run on a schedule, so if you see a message that no vulnerabilities are found your database may not have been scanned yet.
 You will need to run a scan manually.
 To do this, select the **Scan** button on the toolbar, and follow any prompts to start a scan.
 This will take a minute or so to complete.

-4. In the scan results, take a few minutes to browse both the Failed and Passed checks, and review the types of checks that are performed.
-In the **Failed** the list, locate the security check for **Transparent data encryption**.
-This check has an ID of **VA1219**.
+4. In the scan results, take a few minutes to browse both the *Failed* and *Passed* checks, and review the types of checks that are performed.
+In the *Failed* list, locate the security check for *Transparent data encryption*.
+This check has an ID of *VA1219*:

     ![The VA1219 finding for Transparent data encryption is highlighted.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/sql-mi-vulnerability-assessment-failed-va1219.png?raw=true "Vulnerability assessment")

-5. Select the **VA1219** finding to view the detailed description.
+5. Select the **VA1219** finding to view the detailed description:

     ![The details of the VA1219 - Transparent data encryption should be enabled finding are displayed with the description, impact, and remediation fields highlighted.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/sql-mi-vulnerability-assessment-failed-va1219-details.png?raw=true "Vulnerability Assessment")

-The details for each finding provide more insight into the reason for the finding.
-Of note are the fields describing the finding, the impact of the recommended settings, and details on remediation for the finding.
+The details for each finding provide more insight into the reason.
+Note the fields describing the finding, the impact of the recommended settings, and details on remediation for the finding.

 6. You will now act on the recommendation remediation steps for the finding, and enable [Transparent Data Encryption](https://docs.microsoft.com/azure/sql-database/transparent-data-encryption-azure-sql) for the `TailspinToys` database.
 To accomplish this, you will switch over to using SSMS on your JumpBox VM for the next few steps.

     >**Note**: Transparent data encryption (TDE) needs to be manually enabled for Azure SQL Managed Instance.
 TDE helps protect Azure SQL Database, Azure SQL Managed Instance, and Azure Data Warehouse against the threat of malicious activity.
 It performs real-time encryption and decryption of the database, associated backups, and transaction log files at rest without requiring changes to the application.

-7. On your JumpBox VM, open Microsoft SQL Server Management Studio 18 from the Start menu, and enter the following information in the **Connect to Server** dialog.
+7. On your JumpBox VM, open Microsoft SQL Server Management Studio 18 from the Start menu, and enter the following information in the *Connect to Server* dialog.

-    - **Server name**: Enter the fully qualified domain name of your SQL managed instance, which you copied from the Azure Cloud Shell in a previous task.
+    - *Server name*: Enter the fully qualified domain name of your SQL managed instance, which you copied from the Azure Cloud Shell in a previous task
-    - **Authentication**: Select SQL Server Authentication.
+    - *Authentication*: Select **SQL Server Authentication**
-    - **Login**: Enter sqlmiuser
+    - *Login*: Enter **sqlmiuser**
-    - **Password**: Enter your password.
+    - *Password*: Enter your password
-    - Check the **Remember password** box.
+    - Check the **Remember password** box

     ![The SQL managed instance details specified above are entered into the Connect to Server dialog.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/ssms-18-connect-to-server.png?raw=true "Connect to Server")

-8. In SSMS, select **New Query** from the toolbar, paste the following SQL script into the new query window.
+8. In SSMS, select **New Query** from the toolbar, paste the following SQL script into the new query window:

     ```sql
     ALTER DATABASE [TailspinToys] SET ENCRYPTION ON